 On Nov.
 18 2019, China introduced new laws banning production and export of SARMs (as well as steroids, peptides, nootropics, and more).
 These laws go into effect Jan, 1, 2020.
 No SARMs will be exported out of China as of Dec.
 25, 2019.
 China is the only source that produces at scale.

-- Significant price increases across the industry as supplies decrease (including us)
+- Price increases across the industry as supplies decrease

 - Non-Chinese labs will begin producing SARMs … however read #2 …

 2) U.S. 2019 SARMs Control Act (most important issue)

 One day later, on Nov.
 19 2019, the U.S. Senate reintroduced the SARMs Control Act, this time fixing issues with the 2018 version.
 If the bill passes SARMs will join steroids as Schedule III controlled substances, making their sale illegal.

 - Debate and voting on the bill sometime during 2020 Senate sessions